5 Parts of a Bullet: Exploring the anatomy with Names & Diagram

 Gunpowder

-This novel amalgam, a more stable and fast-burning substance, offers a much safer and efficient option for firearm propellant.
+This novel amalgam, a more stable and fast-burning substance, offers a much safer and more efficient option for firearm propellant.
 The rapid oxidation of the elements in the compound fuels the release of energy, propelling the bullet with precision and accuracy.

 Wad

 This airtight seal is critical because it allows the pressure to build up to an extreme level within the cartridge.
-As the propellant burns, it releases energy, which is converted into an explosive force that propels the projectile forward.
+As the propellant burns, it releases energy, converted into an explosive force that propels the projectile forward.